TypeScript

 Section titled “Quick start”import { XmemoryClient, SchemaType } from "xmemory";

-// Connect (reads XMEM_API_URL and XMEM_AUTH_TOKEN from env)const xm = new XmemoryClient({ token: "your-token" });
+// Connect (reads XMEM_API_URL and XMEM_API_KEY from env)const xm = new XmemoryClient({ apiKey: "your-api-key" });

 // Get a handle for an existing instanceconst inst = xm.instance("your-instance-id");